Behaviors of Zeolite L and Brooker's Merocyanine

 Arts and Sciences

 Zeolites have a versatile role in industry as purification devices, catalysts, and ion exchange micro-vessels.
-In order to study the behavior of porous Zeolite L, Brooker's merocyanine was chosen for its properties that can be affected by the channels of Zeolite L. This organic dye is a zwitterionic molecule with second harmonic generation potential, thermochromic and solvatochromic properties.
-This study focused on the behaviors of Brooker's merocyanine inside and adsorbed to the surface of Zeolite L. Zeolite L crystals were generated through hydrothermal synthesis, and the crystal structure was confirmed using x-ray diffraction.
-Dye loading occurred by soaking the crystals in an acidic dye solution.
-UV/Vis spectroscopy was used to determine how much dye adsorbed to the zeolite.
-BET analysis was used to determine the location of dye molecules.
-BET results showed that the dye adsorbed to Zeolite L, but only on the surface of the crystals.
-Solvent studies were performed to find the optimal choice of solvent for dye loading.
-This study suggests that water is not the best solvent for dye loading.
-Rather, small organic alcohols are better for adsorption.
+Thus, understanding the behaviors of porous Zeolite L and how it interacts with molecules has become increasingly significant.
+In order to study the behavior Zeolite L, Brooker's merocyanine was chosen for its interesting properties that can be affected by the channels of Zeolite L. This organic dye is a zwitterionic molecule with second harmonic generation potential, thermochromic and solvatochromic properties.
+This study focused on the behaviors of Brooker's merocyanine in and around Zeolite L. Zeolite L crystals were generated through hydrothermal synthesis using a high pressure apparatus.
+X-ray diffraction was used to confirm the identity of the crystalline product.
+Then, dye loading occurred by soaking the crystals in an acidic dye solution.
+UV/Vis photospectroscopy was used to determine how much dye adsorbed to the zeolite.
+BET analysis was used to determine the location of the dye molecules on the crystals.
+These results showed that the dye did adsorbed to Zeolite L, but only on the surface of the crystals.
+Consequently, solvent studies were performed to find the optimal choice of solvent for dye loading, such as alcohols and other common solvents.
+Many small organic solvents, such as methanol, were tested in the solvent study.
+The solvent study suggested that water was not the best solvent for dye loading and rather, it was a small organic solvent.
 Overall, this study has developed a better understanding of the interactions between Zeolite L and Brooker's merocyanine.

-Durante, Annamaria; Ross, Ethan; Wills, Payton; and Holt, Jennifer S., "Behaviors of Zeolite L and Brooker's Merocyanine" (2019).
-Fall Interdisciplinary Research Symposium.
-124.
+Durante, Annamaria; Ross, Ethan; and Wills, Payton, "Behaviors of Zeolite L and Brooker's Merocyanine" (2019).
+Summer Interdisciplinary Research Symposium.
+64.